Bytezz/TakeABreak/README.md

 # TakeABreak
-Python script to remind me to take a break from my screen Install Python 3
+Python script to remind me to take a break from my screen.
+Install Python 3
 TakeABreak2.py will run only on Windows but needs no dependencies except Python.
 to use TakeABreak.py